 - Write them down in the appropriate column.

 - The next day, just do them (!), whether you want to or not.

 - Within a few days, you’ll start to feel less “blah.”

-“This easy exercise can even be helpful for mild depression,” affirms Dr. Grober.
+“This easy exercise can even be helpful for mild depression,” affirms Dr. Arvon.
 “When people are sad, they become immobilized, and by doing less, their mood gets even worse.
 But by following through with these simple strategies despite your mood, you’ll find that soon you’re actually enjoying the movie you didn’t have the energy or desire to see.”

-“And make sure,” adds Dr. Grober, “to shower, get dressed, and look as if you’re feeling well.
+“And make sure,” adds Dr. Arvon, “to shower, get dressed, and look as if you’re feeling well.
 When it comes to the blues, ‘pretending’ is a good thing, because with time it becomes authentic.”